marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 cd Lab-11-KFP-CAIP/cicd/kfp-cli
 ./build.sh
 ```
-2. Review the Cloud Build configuration in:
+2. The instructor will walk you through  the Cloud Build configuration in:
 ```
 Lab-11-KFP-CAIP/cicd/cloudbuild.yaml
 ```